telerik/ajax-docs/api/server/Telerik.Web.UI/RadTimePicker.md

 If this property is not set, the control will render using the skin named "Default".
             If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  IsSkinSet `String`
+###  Skin `String`

-For internal use.

-###  EnableEmbeddedScripts `Boolean`

-Gets or sets the value, indicating whether to render script references to the embedded scripts or not.
+Gets or sets the skin name for the control user interface.

 #### Remarks
+If this property is not set, the control will render using the skin named "Default".
-If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  EnableEmbeddedSkins `String`
+###  Skin `String`

-Gets or sets the value, indicating whether to render links to the embedded skins or not.
+Gets or sets the skin name for the control user interface.

 #### Remarks
+If this property is not set, the control will render using the skin named "Default".
-If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.
+            If EnableEmbeddedSkins is set to false, the control will not render skin.

-###  EnableEmbeddedBaseStylesheet `Boolean`
+###  SkipMinMaxDateValidationOnServer `Boolean`

+Gets or sets if the server-side min/max date validation.

+###  TabIndex `Int16`

-Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.
+Gets or sets the tab index of the Web server control.

+###  TimePopupButton `TimePopupButton`

+Gets the TimePopupButton instance of the RadDateTimeView
+            control.

 #### Remarks
-If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.
+You can use the object to customize the popup button's appearance and
+            behavior.

+###  TimeView `RadTimeView`

+Gets the RadTimeView instance of the datetimepicker control.

+###  UseTimeSpanForBinding `Boolean`

+Gets or set if TimeSpan object should be used for returning value of DbSelectedDate.

+            Set to True if you want DbSelectedDate to return TimeSpan object.
+            Set to False(the default value) if you want the DbSelectedDate to return DateTime object.

+###  ValidationDate `String`

+This property is used by the RadDateTimeInput's internals only.
+It is subject to
+            change in the future versions.
+Please do not use.

-###  RuntimeSkin `String`
+###  ValidationDate `String`

-Gets the real skin name for the control user interface.
-If Skin is not set, returns
-            "Default", otherwise returns Skin.
+This property is used by the RadDateInput's internals only.
+It is subject to
+            change in the future versions.
+Please do not use.

+###  Width `Unit`

+Gets or sets the width of the datepicker in pixels.

-###  EnableAjaxSkinRendering `String`
+###  WrapperTableCaption `String`

-Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests
+Gets or sets the caption for the table which wraps the RadDatePicker controls.

 #### Remarks
-If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.
+Setting this property to empty string will force Telerik RadDatePicker to not render caption tag.

-###  ClientStateFieldID `String`
+###  WrapperTableSummary `String`

-###  RenderMode `RenderMode`

-Specifies the rendering mode of the control.
-Setting the mode to Lightweight will yield
-            HTML 5/CSS 3 html and css.
+Gets or sets summary attribute for the table which wraps the RadDatePicker controls.

 #### Remarks
-Lightweight rendering mode might change the outlook of the component in some older browsers
-            that don't support CSS3/HTML5.

-###  ResolvedRenderMode `RenderMode`

-Returns resolved RenderMode should the original value was Auto

-###  CssClassFormatString `String`

-The CssClass property will now be used instead of the former Skin
-            and will be modified in AddAttributesToRender()

-###  ClientIDMode `ClientIDMode`

-This property is overridden in order to support controls which implement INamingContainer.
-            The default value is changed to "AutoID".

-###  ScriptManager `ScriptManager`
+Setting this property to empty string will force Telerik RadDatePicker to not render summary tag.

-###  RadScriptManager `ScriptManager`
+###  ZIndex `Int32`

+Gets or sets the z-index style of the control's popups

 ## Methods

+###  ApplyConditionalRendering

+Use this from RenderContents of the inheritor

+#### Returns

+`System.Void`

+###  Clear

+Clears the selected date of the RadDatePicker control and displays a blank date.

+#### Returns

+`System.Void`

 ###  ConfigureCalendar